How to Break Through the Mental Load of Motherhood

 Often women, particularly mothers, find themselves in a cycle that perpetuates the mental load.
 This can be impacted by several things such as cultural backgrounds, societal impact, internalized expectations of parenthood, understanding of what "needs" to be done, societal messages around who is responsible for home and childcare, etc. This will NOT look the same for any two families, but most families face the need to understand, discuss, and plan around the mental load.

-the cycle of the mental load for new parents
+cycle of the mental load

 5 Tips for Talking to Your Husband or Partner About the Mental Load